postcss/autoprefixer/README.md

 No. Autoprefixer only adds prefixes.

-Most new CSS features will require client side JavaScript to handle correctly a new behavior.
+Most new CSS features will require client side JavaScript to handle a new behavior correctly.

-Depending on what you consider being a “polyfill”, you can take a look to some other tools and libraries.
-If you just look for syntax sugar, you might take a look to:
+Depending on what you consider to be a “polyfill”, you can take a look at some other tools and libraries.
+If you are just looking for syntax sugar, you might take a look at:

 - [CSS Grace], a PostCSS plugin that handles some IE hacks (opacity, rgba, inline-block, etc) in addition to some non-standard handy shortcuts.